university-bootcamp/coding-environment/mac-vagrant.md

 ![Screenshot](images/success-vagrant-mac.png)

 If you see this, continue to **Step 4**: vagrant has been installed and started as expected.
+If this isn't what your screen looks like, continue below and find the message that matches the output you're seeing.

 **[ERROR] — Not a vagrant project.**